Amy Casey Cooks

 • Fresh parsley

 Layering the ingredients of a reuben sandwich in a baking dish makes for an easy comfort food meal.
-I love that this reuben casserole recipe is so easy to toss together.
+I love that this corned beef casserole recipe is so easy to toss together.
+Scroll to the recipe card for the complete instructions.

 Adding corned beef to reuben casserole.